 Sexual Harassment would be considered as unwelcome conduct of a sexual nature which makes a person feel offended, humiliated and/or intimidated.
-It includes
+It includes situations where a person is asked to engage in sexual activity as a condition of that person's employment, as well as situations which create an environment which is hostile, intimidating or humiliating for the survivor

 - a.
 Sexual harassment is unlawful. - b.
 This company does not tolerate sexual harassment in any form. - c.
 Every employee has a responsibility to ensure that sexual harassment does not occur. - d.
 No employee shall under any circumstance sexually engage another either by the use of words or actions.
-Some acts that may be considered as sexual include: - an unwelcome sexual advance - a request for sexual favors - unwelcome comments about someone's sex life or physical appearance - sexually offensive comments, stories, or jokes - displaying sexually offensive photos, pinups, or calendars, reading matter or objects - sexual propositions or continued requests for dates - physical contact such as touching or fondling, or unnecessary brushing up against someone - Indecent assault, defilement, or rape (these are criminal offences). - e.
+Some acts that may be considered as sexual include; - an unwelcome sexual advance - a request for sexual favours - unwelcome comments about someone's sex life or physical appearance - sexually offensive comments, stories or jokes - displaying sexually offensive photos, pinups or calendars, reading matter or objects - sexual propositions or continued requests for dates - physical contact such as touching or fondling, or unnecessary brushing up against someone - Indecent assault, defilement or rape (these are criminal offences). - e.
 Any employee who believes he or she has been a target/survivor of sexual harassment is encouraged to inform the offending person orally or in writing that such conduct is unwelcome and offensive and must stop or to report the unwelcome conduct as soon as possible to a supervisor, management or the Site Supervisor, FSU representative on the Project Grievance Redress Committee or the nearest FSU of the Sierra Leone Police Force - f.
 Reports of sexual harassment will be treated promptly, seriously and confidentially. - g.
 Complainants have the right to determine how a complaint will be treated and knowledge of the outcome of investigations. - h.
 Anyone found to have sexually harassed another person will be handed over to the Family Support Unit of the Sierra Leone Police Force. - i.
 No employee will be treated unfairly as a result of making a complaint of sexual harassment.
 Immediate disciplinary action will be taken against anyone who victimizes or retaliates against someone who has made a complaint of sexual harassment.